-3 Orrin G. Hatch-Bob Goodlatte Music Modernization Act, Pub.
+5 Orrin G. Hatch-Bob Goodlatte Music Modernization Act, Pub.
 L. No. 115-264, § 102(e), 132 Stat.
 3676, 3722 (2018).

-The MMA assigned additional responsibilities to the CRJ, as well.
-In the MMA, Congress assigns to the CRJ the duty to ascertain the reasonableness of the MLC's operating budget and the allocation of contributions to that budget by the various licensees or licensee representative groups.
-Previously, under 17 U.S.C.
-802(b), the number of support staff authorized to support the royalty judges was capped at three.
-A proviso in the fiscal 2020 Further Consolidated Appropriations Act (Section 1405 of Public Law 116-94) permanently removed the staffing cap, allowing for the new hires requested in fiscal 2021.
+The MMA also assigned additional responsibilities to the CRJ.
+In the MMA, Congress assigned to the CRJ the duty to ascertain the reasonableness of the MLC's operating budget and the allocation of contributions to that budget by the various licensees or licensee representative groups.
+6 Previously, under section 802(b) of the Copyright Act, the number of support staff authorized to support the CRJ was capped at three.
+A proviso in the fiscal 2020 Further Consolidated Appropriations Act permanently removed the staffing cap, allowing for the new hires requested in fiscal 2021.7